RoMcGill/Reel/README.md

 ***no 404 error page yet.***

 ## Database
-The backend is built on the Django framework using Postgres for the deployed Heroku version I have created a graph model of the site using python extensions and graphviz to display the model relationships.
+The backend is built on the Django framework using Postgres for the deployed Heroku version I have created a graph model of the site using django-extensions and graphviz to display the model relationships.

 <img src="/workspace/Reel/REEL_sans_foo_bar.png">